 Most of Claus’ career is however from the private sector, where he had held international sales and marketing positions Rockwool, Arla Foods, Maersk and IBM.
 Through these jobs, Claus has built his international experience from activities and responsibility areas spanning across America, Europa and Asia.

 Claus holds a masters degree in International marketing and has supplemented his education with training programs from IMD, INSEAD.
 He is married and has 4 children.

-Jason is a research, communications and reputation strategist with 15 years global experience providing strategic council to public, private and non-profit clients regarding their reputation strategies, competitive positioning, stakeholder engagement, marketing and communications.
-Jason consults with clients on their reputation measurement and evaluation programs, and how they can optimize their marketing and communications programming for the greatest reputational impact.
+Jason is a research, communications and reputation strategist with 15 years' global experience providing strategic council to public, private and non-profit clients regarding their reputation strategies, competitive positioning, stakeholder engagement, marketing and communications.
+Jason consults with clients on their reputation measurement and evaluation programs, and how they can optimise their marketing and communications programming for the greatest reputational impact.

 Kristina Plavšak Krajnc (1971) graduated in journalism from the Faculty of Social Sciences of the University of Ljubljana in 1994.
 In 1995, she obtained a Master's degree in international relations at the Central European University, Department for European studies in Prague, Czech Republic.
 In 1996, she obtained a Master's degree in international relations at the School of Public and International Affairs at Columbia University in New York in the USA.